pamelv/liribot/README.md

-# liribot

-LIRI nodeJS application
+# LIRI Bot nodeJS Application

-This node application is designed to complete one action from the following selections:
+This nodeJS application uses API from Spotify, OMDB and Bands in Town to give users information.
+Users will be prompted to provide their name and select the action they would like LIRI to perform.
+LIRI is designed to complete one action from the following selections:

 ## Spotify this song